sozialinfo/Kubernetes-Build/README.md

 [![matrix-badge](https://matrix.to/img/matrix-badge.svg)](https://matrix.to/#/#odoo-build:mint-system.ch)

-The Mint System collection of Helm Charts.
+The Mint System collection of Helm charts.

 * 🚀 **Install**: Install Helm repository and get started with Odoo.
 * 🛠️ **Develop**: Deploy Odoo and Postgres to a local Kubernetes cluster.
-* 🏗️ **Build**: Fork and build your own Helm Charts.
+* 🏗️ **Build**: Fork and build your own Helm charts.

 ## Usage